My Back, My Wheel and My Will

-White Cube is pleased to present two exhibitions by American artist and social activist Theaster Gates which will run concurrently at the White Cube Hong Kong and White Cube São Paulo galleries.
+White Cube is pleased to present two exhibitions by American artist and social activist Theaster Gates which will run concurrently at the White Cube Hong Kong and White Cube São Paolo galleries.

 Gates' work, which attempts to catalyse social and economic change through direct artistic agency, bridges the gap between art and life.
 These exhibitions aim to connect two sites, two cities and two continents through a series of artworks that reflect on the poetics of repurposed and salvaged materials.

-At the centre of both of these exhibitions are two migration rickshaws, custom-built trolley sculptures which include elements such as wooden blocks covered with wallpaper salvaged from the house, bed rolls and wooden planks.
+At the centre of both of these exhibitions is an installation of 'migration' rickshaws (Migration Rickshaw for Sleeping, Working and Playing, 2012), custom-built trolley sculptures which include elements such as wooden blocks covered with wallpaper salvaged from the house, bed rolls and wooden planks.
 The sculptures were inspired by Gates' recent visit to Port au Prince in Haiti and Guadalajara, Mexico where the popular use of hand-built, rudimentary trolleys, fashioned out of old bits of wood and used car tyres to transport goods and belongings is strikingly noticeable.
-The trolleys, which function as metaphors of forced migration, also make reference to the Huguenots themselves, who were victims of religious persecution and were expelled from their homes having to bundle up their possessions and move on.
+The trolleys, while metaphors of forced migration, also make reference to the Huguenots themselves, who were victims of religious persecution and were expelled from their homes having to bundle up their possessions and move on.